Endometriosis

 Treatment: with hormones or surgery

 There is no way to cure endometriosis yet.
-There are several ways to combat the discomfort:
+Medication and surgery are available to combat the symptoms:

 • Anti-inflammatory painkillers